-We held discussions with the professional independent external valuer to understand the growth rates, discount and terminal capitalisation rates which are judgements and key estimates used in the valuation.
+We held discussions with the professional independent external valuer to understand the projected room rate growth rate, occupancy rate, discount and terminal capitalisation rates which are judgements and key estimates used in the valuation.
 We involved our internal valuation specialists to understand the valuation methodology used and the underlying assumptions and tested the key inputs used such as discount and terminal capitalisation rates.
-We also assessed room and occupancy rates, growth rates and performed retrospective reviews.
+We also assessed projected room rate growth rate and occupancy rate and performed retrospective reviews.